-Interviewees (male n=5 and female n=7) were from a range of roles, including individuals in positions to embed clean sport coach education into organisations (n=5), such as coach education leads from professional/ sporting bodies, as well as coaches (n=4, and University Lecturers in the field of Sport Coaching (n=3).
-The focus groups comprised 19 participants (n=10 male and n=9 female).
-Four focus groups were conducted with coaches from high performance (n=4, four males and one female), the talent pathway (n=4, one male and three females), participation (n=5, two males and three females), and children and young people (n=1 female).
+Interviewees (n=12) were from a range of roles, including individuals in positions to embed clean sport coach education into organisations (n=5), such as coach education leads from professional/sporting bodies, as well as coaches (n=4, and University Lecturers in the field of Sport Coaching (n=3).
+The focus groups comprised 19 participants.
+Four focus groups were conducted with coaches from high performance (n=5), the talent pathway (n=4), participation (n=5), and children and young people (n=1).

-A further focus group was conducted with UKAD Accredited Clean Sport Educators and National Trainers (n=5, four males and one female) to ascertain their experiences of educating coaches and their perspectives regarding what could work in the future in terms of clean sport education with this group.
+A further focus group was conducted with UKAD Accredited Clean Sport Educators and National Trainers (n=5) to ascertain their experiences of educating coaches and their perspectives regarding what could work in the future in terms of clean sport education with this group.